 ‘Rs 2,000 crore were spent to buy Shiv Sena’s name and party symbol,’ alleges Sanjay Raut

-The claim comes two days after the Election Commission recognised the faction led by Maharashtra Chief Minister Eknath Shinde as the real Shiv Sena.
+The Election Commission has recognised the faction led by Maharashtra Chief Minister Eknath Shinde as the real Shiv Sena.

 Shiv Sena (Uddhav Balasaheb Thackeray) MP Sanjay Raut on Sunday alleged that Rs 2,000 crore were spent to “purchase” the Shiv Sena party name and its bow and arrow symbol.